 It is the season of Christmas and do Germans know how to celebrate it!
 Actually, this country seems to have be made for this holiday!

 The season start on the first Sunday in December, which is the first Sunday of the Advent.
-It is also on that Sunday that most Weinachtmarkt (Christmas markets) open their doors, so to speak.
+It is also on that Sunday that most Weinachtmarkt (Xmas markets) open their doors, so to speak.

 Most towns and villages have their own market and they are a real pleasure to visit.
 Even though streets and buildings might be decorated at this point in the season, most Germans wait until Christmas Eve to put up their tree.
 To learn more about this wonderful holiday, click on Christmas.